permaweb/ao/CONTRIBUTING.md

 5. If you've made a change in a legacy part of the code base
 6. If you're **removing** code or functionality, especially if it publicly exposed ie. an endpoint on a server

-If you open a PR, **it is your responsibility to request reviews from the team, if you need a review.**.
-Inversely, as the developer being requested to provide a review, **it is your responsibility to review the code in a timely manner, or to let the other developer know if you can't review it right away**.
-In the latter case, the developer requesting the review should speak LOUDLY that they are BLOCKED until they get a review on their code.

-#### A note on Merging

-When merging into trunk branch, prefer "Rebase and Merge" over "Merge with Merge Commit".
-This creates a more linear history on trunk, which is much easier to read, and to understand how the codebase has evolved over time.

-> **Merge commits should be _rare_**, and should only be needed when two
-> developers edit the same lines, in the same file, from the same common
-> ancestor.
-If this is the case, then a merge commit is appropriate.
-Otherwise,
-> **prefer rebasing your feature branch onto trunk** rather than a merge commit.
-> This produces more useful, and less cluttered, Git history.

-> **NEVER** rebase a public branch ie. `main`

-You own your code, and are responsible for getting it merged.
-Once the checks pass, and you've received any reviews you solicited, you should merge your code into trunk.

-> If you are nervous about merging your code, then there is a good chance that
-> too many things are happening in your PR.
-Try to break your PR into smaller,
-> more bite sized pieces, and get those merged into trunk.
-Remember, you can
-> always ask for help from your team mates

 ## No Estimates, No SCRUM, No Meetings